3ickleonerd/sei-trader/src/client/public/docs/guide/smart-contracts/overview.md

 ### Token Standards
 - **ERC-20 Support**: Standard token interface compliance
 - **Wrapped Tokens**: Native tokens wrapped for EVM compatibility
-- **Multi-Token Support**: Support for 30 tokens from the Sei ecosystem, expanding to more
+- **Multi-Token Support**: Support for 30 tokens from the DuckChain ecosystem, expanding to more